NirYakov/Git-Starter/Git Cheat Sheet .md

-Here is the text you provided formatted as a consistent Markdown cheat sheet:
+Here is the text formatted with the same style of number bullet points and titles:

 # Git & GitHub Command Cheat Sheet